Wales national under-21 football team: Recent history

 In November 2021, Wales picked up their biggest ever win at under-21 level when they beat Gibraltar 7–0 in a qualifier for the 2023 UEFA European Under-21 Championship.
 In July 2022 Bodin's contract with Wales Under-21 was terminated by mutual consent.
 In September 2022, Matt Jones was appointed as manager.

 Players

 Latest squad

-Players born on or after 1 January 2002 are eligible for the 2025 UEFA European Under-21 Championship.
+Players born on or after 1 January 2004 are eligible for the 2027 UEFA European Under-21 Championship.

-Wales squad for the friendly match against Scotland in Spain on 26 March 2023.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualification Group I match against Belarus on 14 November 2025.

-Caps and goals as of 14 June 2022.
+Caps and goals as of 14 November 2025, after the match against Belarus.
 Players in bold have attained full international caps.
-Clubs as of the date of the announcement.

 Recent call-ups

 The following players have also been called up to the Wales under-21 squad and remain eligible.
 Players in bold have caps for the senior team.